SeoulSKY/world-vision/README.md

 ## Architecture
 ![architecture](https://user-images.githubusercontent.com/48105703/142818093-26c7fb3e-6317-4dcf-b7f3-da49ab31307d.png)

-Flask server provides API to send a mail to admin email account.
+Flask server provides API to send a mail to the admin email account.
 React uses this API to implement the contact-us page.
 Firebase is responsible for authentication.

 ## API
 <details>